I want to assign a custom primary private IP address to my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 Short description

-- Be within the CIDR range of the chosen subnet.
+- The IP address must be within the CIDR range of the chosen subnet.

-- Be available.
+- The IP address must be available.
 The private IP address must not be tied to any other resource.

-Note: It's not possible to assign a new custom primary private IP address to an existing instance.
+Note: You can't assign a new custom primary private IP address to an existing instance.

 Resolution

-- In the Configure Instance Details section, for Network, select a virtual private cloud (VPC), or create a new VPC.
-For Subnet, select the subnet, or create a new subnet where you want to launch your instance.
+- In Network Settings, for VPC, select an existing virtual private cloud (VPC), or create a new VPC.
+For Subnet, select an existing subnet, or create a new subnet where you want to launch your instance.

-- In the Network interfaces section, for Primary IP (the primary private IPv4 address of the network interface), enter the custom private IPv4 address.
+- In Network interfaces, for Primary IP, enter the custom private IPv4 address.

 - Complete the launch instance wizard configurations, and then launch the instance.